 Of course, you can also try to get a medical degree from scratch, but there’s little point in that.
-The 2 years you save will be mostly theoretical and overlap with subjects you learned during your nursing studies.
+The 1 or 2 years you save will be mostly theoretical and overlap with subjects you learned during your nursing studies.
 That’s why the graduate course skips them: you gain very little from sitting in on the same subjects twice.

 Do you need to take an exam when applying for a graduate degree?

 Medical schools in the UK will often require you to take the UCAT exam even if you already have a bachelor’s degree in nursing.
 However, many medical schools in Europe will already recognise your degree and only require an interview to admit you.